evmaus/ClusterSAT/README.md

 ## Testing

 Unit tests can be run via "bazel test //...".
-Note that there are some unit tests that are EXPECTED to fail, as they haven't all been written yet.
-(Yes, the author is appropriately ashamed of this.)
-The shared characteristic of these tests are that they are the only test in the test suite/test target, and they immediately fail.

 ## Usage